Adam Miles-Founder, Executive Director

 In 2017 Adam Miles left the soul-sucking environment of big Wall Street firms after nearly 20 years of working as a successful financial advisor serving venture capitalists, corporations, and high net worth individuals.
 Prior to his career as a financial professional Adam worked for global powerhouse, Honda Motor Co. in both the USA and Japan in various capacities including new model cost control and government relations.
 While staying very busy as an advisor, Adam founded Bridges To America, Inc. (the entity behind Refugee Soccer) and enjoys the extreme challenges of building the company’s programs to maximize positive impact on the world-one family and one child at a time.
 His for-profit venture, Bridges To Your Best, aims to provide success-seeking individuals with the motivation and tools to break through barriers to become their very best self.
 Now that he has left the “day job” Adam’s major focus is growing Refugee Soccer into a sustainable venture maximizing positive impact around the world.

 Adam has lived numerous years outside the USA on several expatriate assignments, and is fluent in spoken and written Japanese.
 His home base is Utah but he travels extensively.
 He has four amazing children, and two great sons-in-law.
-He became a very young grandfather in late 2016.
+He also has 5 beautiful, shining grandkids whom he loves dearly.
 He loves running, skiing, mountain biking and tennis and loves spending time with his children and often includes them in his business ventures.
 He is a published author and loves to write and speak publicly.
 Adam loves to say “In Africa, it takes so little to do so much.”
 It is this view that provides him and his team the most extraordinary and fulfilling return on investment of time, capital, and heart.

 Gil Kuruneri-Advisory Board Member